-Tourneau's top service expert, Sal Cacioppo, provides professional advice to keep your watch in excellent condition, for this lifetime and future generations.
+Tourneau's top service expert provides professional advice to keep your watch in excellent condition, for this lifetime and future generations.

 Keeping your watch clean on the outside lessens the chance it will get dirty on the inside.
 Wipe off your watch periodically to remove dust, dirt, moisture and perspiration.
 This will maintain the look of the watch and contribute to its preservation.